kristopolous/mansnip/README.md

 "But wait," you say.
 "If I do `man --html bash` and then wait for the glacially slow groff HTML post-processor I do indeed get links!"

-Yes, the only two semantic concessions given in the modern man format is `.SH` which is for sections and `.TH` for the title (they also have stylistic definitions as well - the separation of concerns isn't there).
+Yes, the only two semantic concessions given in the modern man format is `.SH` which is for sections and `.TH` for the title and ... that's ... it.

 "Well let's fix this!" you say!